Skip to Content

 Unlike the more expansive traditions of the European Celts, this script remained distinctly rooted in Gaelic culture.

-The first of the modern Celtic signs in this guide is the Harp.
+The second of the modern Celtic signs in this guide is the Harp.
 The Irish Harp is the national emblem of Ireland and is still widely used today.

 Look for it on Irish Euro coins as well as on the label of every can and bottle of Guinness.